MicroEJ/docs/SDK6UserGuide/testProject.rst

 ---------------

 The SDK allows to run tests on a J2SE VM.
-This can be useful when the usage of mock libraries like ``Mockito`` is needed.
+This can be useful, for example, when the usage of mock libraries like ``Mockito`` is needed (this kind of library is not supported by the MicroEJ VM).

 There is nothing specific related to MicroEJ to run tests on a J2SE VM.
 Follow the `Gradle documentation <https://docs.gradle.org/current/userguide/jvm_test_suite_plugin.html>`__ to setup such tests.